 Hello friends, I hope all of you are doing great.
 In today’s tutorial, we are gonna have a look at the Induction Motor DC test for Stator Resistance and Locked Rotor Test.
 The rotor resistor (R2) plays a very important character in the working of the induction motor.
-It also assists to find the torque-speed curve design and calculate the speed at which the maximum (pullout) torque will exits.
+It also assists in finding the torque-speed curve design and calculating the speed at which the maximum (pullout) torque will exit.
 To measure the total resistance that exists in the motor circuit locked rotor test is done on the motor.
-As this test computes the entire resistance value of circuitry.
+This test computes the entire resistance value of the circuitry.

 Induction Motor DC test for Stator Resistance